MicrosoftDocs/visualstudio-docs/docs/python/overview-of-python-tools-for-visual-studio.md

 Visual Studio is a powerful Python IDE on Windows.
 Visual Studio provides [open-source](https://github.com/Microsoft/ptvs) support for the Python language through the **Python Development** and **Data Science** workloads (Visual Studio 2017 and later) and the free Python Tools for Visual Studio extension (Visual Studio 2015 and earlier).
 [Tour the Visual Studio IDE](../ide/quickstart-ide-orientation.md) to familiarize yourself with the IDE features for writing and editing Python code.

-Visual Studio doesn't currently support Python on Mac.
-However, Visual Studio Code is available on Mac and Linux.
+Visual Studio Code is available on Mac and Linux.
 For more information, see [questions and answers](#questions-and-answers).

 To get started: